 In the image below I softened the skin.
 Sometimes when you shoot in this style the shadow areas need to be opened up a lot and can start to show grain.
 I increased the yellow, red and magenta colors, added a faded background blur, a red to yellow warm gradient and enhanced the lens flare.

 There are basically two different types of hard drives on the market.
 One is a spindle hard drive and the others is an SSD or solid state drive.
 The spindle drive has been around for a long time.
 These drives are found in 2.5 inch and 3.5 inch drives.
 3.5 inch drives usually need auxiliary power.
 2.5 inch drives usually run on bus power(gets power though data connection).
 These drives are electro-mechanical data storage devices.
 The platters rotate between 5400-7900 rpm and a magnetic arm moves across the platter to read and write data.
 The read/write speeds of these drives are around 115-250 MB per second.
-An issue with a spindle drive are the read/writing speeds are slow and can easily break because they have moving parts.
-Their pros are they hold large amounts of data and are the most cost effective.
+An downfall of a spindle drive is that the read/write speeds are slow and they can easily break because they have moving parts.
+The pros are they hold large amounts of data and are the most cost effective.